-Detector Calibration Above 1 kHz Virtually all force-actuator references are / will-be limited in actuation strength by the f^{-2} displacement response of the test mass suspensions.
-However, gravitational waves from supernovae and colliding neutron stars are expected to yield exciting information above \sim 1 kHz.
+Detector Calibration Above 1 kHz Virtually all force-actuator references are / will-be limited in actuation strength by the $f^{-2}$ displacement response of the test mass suspensions.
+However, gravitational waves from supernovae and colliding neutron stars are expected to yield exciting information above ~1 kHz.
 The two-fold inhibitors - high noise and low actuation strength - mean obtaining even sparse confirmational measurements at these frequencies takes days to weeks.
-The results are further confused by generally negligible aspects of the detector such as nonstationarity of the interferometer's response, impacts of the full Fabry-Perot response to length changes, i.e. [333], which is yet to be updated for RSE, Fabry-Perot Dual-Recycled Michelson Interferometers (FPDRMI), near-Nyquist distortions of the digital-to-analog conversion system, and non-rigid body deformation of the test masses.
+The results are further confused by previously negligible aspects of the detector as discussed in Section 4.4 of [440].
 Research to account for such effects in the model, conducting multi-week measurements, and considering modifications to the characterization hardware are on-going.

-8.1.4 Control and Data Acquisition System (CDS)
+Op-8.1.4 Control and Data Acquisition System (CDS)

-Adaptive Noise Cancellation Adaptive noise cancellation techniques will be widely used in the Advanced LIGO interferometers and the future detectors.
+Noise Cancellation Noise cancellation techniques are already been widely used in the Advanced LIGO interferometers and will be even more important for future detectors.
 Basically, noise cancellation based on Wiener filters eliminates the noise in a target signal correlated to witness channels.

 This family of techniques has a wide area of application such as seismic noise reduction, Newtonian noise subtraction, and magnetic/acoustic noise cancellation.
-Residual coupling of auxiliary LSC degrees of freedom to the main GW signals, which presented a sensitivity limit in the initial and Enhanced LIGO interferometers, may also be reduced by adaptive noise cancellation.
+Residual coupling of auxiliary LSC degrees of freedom to the main GW signals, which presented a sensitivity limit in the initial and Enhanced LIGO interferometers, may also be reduced by noise cancellation.